 Section 10.
 Severability.
 If any provision of this Act or its application to any person or circumstance is found to be invalid or contrary to law, such invalidity shall not affect other provisions or applications of this Act that can be given effect without the invalid provision or application, and to this end the provisions of this Act are severable.

 Section 11.
 Effective Date.
-The Act shall become effective upon enactment.
+This Act shall be effective on January 1, 2023.